 - 2 toothpicks

-- Glue gun *if you don’t have a glue gun, sticky tacks works well, but won’t last as long.
+- Glue gun *if you don’t have a glue gun, sticky tack will work, but won’t last as long.

-- Cut out Baby Shark and the little fish from the printed template.
+Cut out Finny The Shark and the little fish from the printed template.

-- Place the clothes pin at the tail end of the popsicle sticks with the axis (spring end) lined up to the end both sticks – one part of the clothes pin is glued to the top popsicle stick, and the other to the bottom.
-Glue them into place using hot glue and a glue gun – this will help secure the uneven surface of the clothes pin.
+Place the clothespin at the tail end of the popsicle sticks with the axis (spring end) lined up to the end of both sticks – one part of the clothespin is glued to the top popsicle stick, and the other to the bottom.
+Glue them into place using hot glue and a glue gun – this will help secure the uneven surface of the clothespin.

-- Trim the tops off of the tooth pics.
+Trim the tops off of the toothpicks.
 Glue the little fish to each tip.
-Squeeze the clothes pin to open Baby Shark’s mouth, and line up the little fish where you would like them to be seen in the open mouth.
-Glue the toothpicks ends to the bottom popsicle stick, and trim if needed.
+Squeeze the clothespin to open Finny The Shark’s mouth, and line up the little fish where you would like them to be seen in the open mouth.
+Glue the toothpick’s ends to the bottom popsicle stick, and trim if needed.

-- Have fun open and closing Baby Shark’s mouth, and revealing the little fish!
+Have fun open and closing Finny The Shark’s mouth, and revealing the little fish!